Shaitan Ka Saala Song From Housefull 4: Akshay Kumar's Crazy Antics Will Leave You In Splits!

 Before the makers dropped the song, Ayushmann Khurrana who stars in 'Bala', a film which revolves around the concept of premature-balding took to his Instagram page to wish Akshay luck for the release of 'Housefull 4', in his own quirky style.

-After playing a fictional king in Housefull 4, Akshay will also be seen as Prithviraj Chauhan in Yash Raj Films' next film, Prithviraj.
+After playing a fictional king in Housefull 4, Akshay will also be seen as Prithviraj Chauhan in Yash Raj Films' next, Prithviraj.
 Speaking about it, the superstar earlier told Hindustan Times, "I don't think this film will have any impact on Prithviraj.
 Both films are very different from each other.
 Plus, between the release of these films, I will have another four releases."

 Helmed by Farhad Samji, 'Housefull 4' is a reincarnation comedy which stars Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde, Kriti Kharbanda and Rana Daggubati.
 The film is slated to release on October 25.